sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Other:** Modernized code.
 * **Other:** New translations are available.
 TODO update POT

-TODO test validity XML for symbols.php on mobile and gecko

 **Updated extensions:**

 * [Focus at version 1.5.3](https://theseoframework.com/extensions/focus/#changelog)